SamuelLarkin/LizzyConversion/PORTAGE_sharedWritingCode.md

 When you type ''make install'' or the above command line from `PortageII/src`, ''make'' will put everything where it belongs.
 Subdirectories `lib` and `bin` will be created in the install directory if they don't already exist.
 To use the programs in a custom `INSTALL_DIR`, however, you will have to update your environment variables accordingly.

-See PORTAGE_sharedMakeNotes!MakeNotes for other useful options, such as turning on debugging or doing parallel compiling.
+See [MakeNotes](PORTAGE_sharedMakeNotes.md) for other useful options, such as turning on debugging or doing parallel compiling.

 ### Where to put your new code